A DAD who attacked his neighbour with a garden fork and a pair of shears has been jailed.

 Edge then tried to “hack” at him through the door.
 The blades of the shears became trapped in the door and Mr Rehal was able to pull them away from his attacker.

 Edge then turned and ran back to his own home and was chased by Mr Rehal and Mr Kular.
-He then picked up a garden fork and used it to strike out at Mr Rehal.
+He then picked up a garden fork and used it to hit out at Mr Rehal.
 The weapon caught him on the leg and caused a graze to his thigh.

 Mr Rehal and Mr Kular managed to restrain Edge and held him until police arrived.
 Officers had to used CS spray on Edge as he continued to struggle when they arrived to arrest him.